pythontoday/python_gdrive/README.md

-# 💾 The simple python script for uploading files into google drive.
+# 💾 A simple python script for uploading files into google drive.
 First, you must configure your google console app.
 Watch the YouTube video or/and read a pydrive lib documentation.
 ---

 ### 🎥 [PYTHON:TODAY](https://youtu.be/QxVl8m54vnk)